So what exactly is a SOC Audit?

 So what is

-SOC is an acronym that stands for Service Organization Controls and is an audit of a companies controls that are in place to help ensure the Security, Availability, Processing Integrity, Confidentiality and Privacy of their customers data.
+SOC is an acronym that now stands for System and Organization Controls (previously Service Organization Controls) and is an audit of a companies controls that are in place to help ensure the Security, Availability, Processing Integrity, Confidentiality and Privacy of their customers data.
 The SOC control standards were created and overseen by the American Institute of Certified Public Accountants (AICPA).
 SOC audits come in many types including SOC 1 & SOC 2 as well as SOC for Cybersecurity.

 So what exactly is a

 A SOC audit (which is normally a SOC 2 audit, but more on that later) is an audit of your companies policies, procedures and technology (your controls) that are in place to help protect the data your company operates on.
 SOC 2 audit reports are to help ensure your customers that your systems are properly built and operating securely.
 When customers hand over their valuable data to service organizations to process (such as third-party printing companies, data centers or payment processors), they want to know that its being protected while its out of their hands.
 The report created from a SOC 2 audit is a way for companies to prove they are properly securing their systems and data on behalf of their clients.

 SOC 1 and SOC 2 are similar, but SOC 1 focuses on a companies financial processes and reporting, while SOC 2 focuses on how a company secures its data and technology.
 When discussing security or technology, most people who say “SOC Audit” are actually referring to a SOC 2 Type 1 audit.
 A type 1 audit is a point-in-time audit that evaluates how a company is at the time of the audit.
 A SOC 2 Type 2 audit reviews the previous 12 months to ensure all controls were in place at all times.
 Most companies will start with a SOC 2 Type 1 and then follow it up annually with a SOC 2 Type 2 audit.

 What are the